Auctioning

 What happens to the revenues?

 Since 2012, the revenues from the auctions in Germany have flowed almost entirely into the Climate and Transformation Fund (KTF), formerly the Energy and Climate Fund.
 Already before 2012, a large proportion of the revenues from these sales went into various climate protection projects, thus making an important contribution to achieving the German government's energy and climate policy goals.
-Between 2008 and 2023, the federal government was able to raise a total of more than 36 billion euros from the sale of over 1.7 billion emissions allowances.
+Between 2008 and 2024, the federal government was able to raise a total of about 41,5 billion euros from the sale of over 1.8 billion emissions allowances.

 Framework conditions